 Locations in Baldwin, Bellmore, Deer Park, East Rockaway, Farmingdale, Hicksville, St. James, Syosset, Valley Stream, and Williston Park516-935-CAMP (2267) Other Locations:

-CONVENIENT: We created Camps ‘R’ Us with working parents in mind.
+Convenient: Camps ‘R’ Us has 11 locations throughout Nassau and Suffolk County.
 You can customize your child’s summer schedule to meet your specific needs, with your choice of weeks and days.
-We offer a full day program and there are extended hours available if needed.
-In addition, all campuses are located within minutes of major roadways and LIRR stations, so you won’t have to change your work schedule to accommodate your child’s camp schedule.
+We offer full day programs and extended morning and afternoon hours are available if needed.
+All campuses are located within minutes of major roadways and LIRR stations, so you won’t have to change your work schedule to accommodate your child’s camp schedule.

 Campus Directors, Program Directors and Group leaders and are teachers, college and graduate students studying and/or working in early childhood, secondary or physical education.
 We also employ exceptional high school and college students as Counselors.
 Our seasonal staff has a high return rate year after year, as we continue to provide them with an opportunity to work in a fun, safe and positive camp environment with plenty of growth opportunities.